voltpain944/smart-email-assistant-java/README.md

-# 📧 Smart Email Assistant – Spring Boot
+# 📧 Smart Email Assistant – java

 > A Java Spring Boot backend application that generates intelligent and automated email replies using clean REST APIs and scalable architecture.